pcchannz/react-app/README.md

 # Run
 - Easiest is to run with visual studio code by hitting f5.
-- It should spawn backend and frontend service together, redirect from port 7119 to 44321 once ready
+- With some tuning, it should be able to spawn backend and frontend service together, redirect from port 7119 to 44321 once ready